aeonBTC/Knots-Banlist/README.md

 > 4. Start your Bitcoin node.

 <i>Note: This banlist file will overwrite any existing banlist file in your Bitcoin directory.
 If you already have a banlist file, simply copy its contents to this new one.</i>
 <br>
-Knots node address list was sourced from: https://bitnodes.io/api/v1/snapshots/latest/

-I2P nodes are added manually.
-Feel free to submit a PR for any missing nodes.

 ---
 ### Build Your Own: